delicb/firefox-auto-tab-grouping/README.md

 - **Bulk Operations**: Regroup all tabs or ungroup all tabs with one click
 - **In-Popup Notifications**: User-friendly notifications for success, warnings, and errors (no blocking alerts)
 - **Confirmation Dialogs**: Safe removal with custom confirmation modals
+- **Pattern Validation**: Real-time validation for both simple and regex patterns

 ## Installation